 Personal information that we collect directly from and about you

-In general, you can visit our Site without telling us who you are or providing any personal information about yourself, but you may also choose to open a user account on our Site, in which case you will be asked to provide personal information.
+In general, you can visit our Site without telling us who you are or providing any personal information about yourself, but you may also choose to open a user account or apply to a job posting on our Site, in which case you will be asked to provide personal information.

 CrossCountry may obtain information (primarily name, contact information, area of business, and title) about you in a number of ways:

 - Through this Site,